-Python 2 and Python 3 are already installed on Macintosh OS/X operating system so all you need to add is a programmer text editor.Installing the Atom Text Editor
+Python 2 and Python 3 are already installed on Macintosh OS/X operating system so all you need to add is a programmer text editor.Installing A Programmer Text Editor

-Please download and install Atom from this site:
+Please download and install VS-Code from this site:

-We have a short step-by-step video showing how to use Atom and write your first Python 3 program.
+We have a short step-by-step video showing how to use a programmer editor and write your first Python 3 program.
+This video uses the Atom editor - we suggest you install and use VS-Code if you don't already have a programming text editor.

 The Terminal program on Macintosh is kind of buried under Macintosh HD -> Applications -> Utilities -> Terminal